I woke up yesterday wanting to die.

 I have looked at Ma in between these past twenty-seven days, and thought, in her first night, was she the virgin who didn’t know what a rape was?
 Did Sumon vai come out of it?
 I know Smrity and I didn’t.
 You can only hold out for so long.
 You can’t be raped if you comply, right?

 So you become the accomplice in your own murder.

-The first time someone squeezed my breast in the crowd I was in class eight.
+I had realized how much strength my muscles carry, when the first time someone squeezed my breast in the crowd.
+I was in class eight.
 Anita was with me.
 We were in one of our little adventures, discovering the town.
-The first shock didn’t pass out even when the man stuck out his hand again.
+The first shock didn’t pass out even, when the man stuck out his hand again.
 I grabbed his hand and started to beat the shit out of him.
 Anita was shouting, she didn’t know what had happened.
 But she knew.
 We had to know.
 I went blind in rage.
 Rage in its purest form.
 He was bleeding.
 The crowd was shocked.
-By me.

 That’s the story.
 And as I hated school in my childhood, I always got chocked up in the mornings, thinking, ”Ma knows the story, still why is she bringing me here!”

 She didn’t know.

 So here I am in the middle of my bed.
 All cleaned up, my room looks beautiful today, not Simon beautiful, but beautiful.